tayloraswift/swift-png/README.md

 > Why does it depend on `zlib` then?

 ZLib is a standard compression/decompression library that is installed by default on most Linux systems.
 Although it is written in C library, it is wrapped by almost every major programming language including Java and Python.
 The only other Swift PNG decoder library in existence at the time of writing, [SwiftGL Image](https://github.com/SwiftGL/Image), actually implements its own, pure Swift, `INFLATE` algorithm.
 (Be warned though, it doesn’t compile on Swift ≥3.1.)

+> Does MaxPNG work on Mac OSX?

+I don’t know as I have never tried building it on OSX, but there’s no reason it shouldn’t unless Zlib and the C standard library aren’t present. `import Glibc` may need to be replaced with `import Darwin`.

 > What is the progressive API good for?